Allergic Reactions to Vaccines

 • Thimerosal.
 This also prevents the growth of bacteria in vaccines.

-If you or a loved one is allergic to one or more of these substances, you can get the vaccination in an allergist’s office where immediate action can be taken to stop an allergic reaction.
-With some allergies, to egg protein for example, the vaccine can safely be given with standard precautions.
+If you or a loved one is allergic to one or more of these substances, you can get the vaccination in an allergist’s office.
+They can take immediate action if you should have an allergic reaction from a vaccine.
+With some allergies, such as an egg protein allergy, the vaccine can safely be given with standard precautions.

 Anaphylaxis, Anaphylactic Shock and Vaccines

-Anaphylaxis and anaphylactic shock are severe and life-threatening allergic reactions.
+Anaphylaxis and anaphylactic shock are severe and life-threatening allergic reactions that can occur after a vaccine.
 Symptoms can begin with itchiness or hives, and progress to:

 • Difficulty breathing